 The One Time Pad Today

 This problem is twofold: 1) data transmission recording needs to be stopped and 2) a real, truly random One Time Pad needs to be used in network encryption.
 Using a real, symmetric OTP in a network has been something of a “holy grail” or “unicorn” problem until now.
 Introspective Networks has discovered a method to deliver the pad from one side to the other, securely creating a Streaming One Time Pad (patent #8,995,652 aka STOP – Streaming Transmission One-time-pad Protocol).
-This technique combines a real, truly random One Time Pad with something akin to frequency hopping (a technique used to disguise radio transmissions) in the network.
+This technique combines a real, truly random One Time Pad with something akin to frequency hopping (a technique used to disguise radio transmissions) called Moving Target Defense (MTD).
 This allows the pad to be sent across the network securely and, by “port hopping,” the risk of recording is fundamentally removed.
-STOP represents a seminal technology that changes the rules for how data is secured in the network using a proven method of encryption – the One Time Pad.
+Introspective Networks calls this OTP technique Streaming Key Encryption (SKE).
+STOP, utilizing MTD and SKE, represents a seminal technology that changes the rules for how data is secured in the network using, at it’s core, a proven method of encryption – the One Time Pad.

 As a truly indecipherable means of encryption, the One Time Pad is an extremely important invention.
 From its humble beginnings as a mere mention within the introduction of a telegram codebook, the OTP has grown to become a ubiquitous part of cryptography.
 When used correctly, it’s the perfect way to send secure messages, but if all its rules are not followed, it becomes susceptible to decryption.
 From Vernam to Mauborgne to Shannon, the OTP has been influenced by many people, each of whom added their own bit of expertise to the concept.
 The fact that a correctly executed OTP message still protects its secret decades later only speaks to the durability of the system.
 Its many applications, such as OTT and SIGSALY speak for its versatility.
 The path to the OTP was not without hurdles, of course, but from usage by espionage organizations to governments to international communication it has improved substantially, cementing its title as a truly unbreakable encryption method.
 However, the OTP’s history is not yet fully written, and the next chapter begins with Introspective Networks’ patented STOP technology.